Sometime between the morning nap and afternoon lull comes a sensory nature hunt.

 Why?
-Because nature is constantly changing. – which means no two (or 30) outdoor sensory hunts will be the same.
+Because nature is constantly changing. – No two (or 30) outdoor sensory hunts will be the same.
 Brilliant.

-Fortunatly, just like mystery leaf rubbings, sensory nature hunt helps everyone take a closer look at what’s happening right in our own space.
+Fortunately, just like mystery leaf rubbings, sensory nature hunt helps everyone see what’s happening in our space.
 When I saw this idea from Tara at Little Pine Learners, I knew it would be a home run.

 If you live in the city, you can still make this easy nature sticky board and try it with items in your home or on a walk.
 There are endless possibilities.